laurajbarros/backend-challenge/README.md

 * Caches the menu with a 24 hour expiration policy
 * Returns the extended menu as json with a 200 OK status code

-We would prefer you to use `nodejs` and `typescript`, but you can use other tech / languages if you prefer
+We would prefer you to use `Node.js` and `TypeScript` as that's what we use, but you can use other tech / languages if you prefer.